rdwin/rdwin.github.io/_posts/2020-09-26-human-activity-data-set.md

 ---
 layout: post
-title: "Coursera: Getting and Cleaning Data"
+title: "Human Activity Data Set"
 date: 2020-09-26
-excerpt: "Demonstrating data collection, loading the data, data cleaning and merge the several file data into one and tidy data.
-A final assignment of Getting and Cleaning Data course from John Hopkins University in Coursera."
+excerpt: "Coursera: Getting and Cleaning Data, Course Project.
+Doing data cleaning in the data set of human activity that are recorded using smartphone.
+Merge train-test data set and change the labels into more descriptive label."
-tags: [r programming, project, data cleaning]
+tags: [r programming, data cleaning]
 project: true
+comments: true
 ---

 ## Synopsis